Psyrachi/YoutubeAutoUploader/README.md

 -
 -
 -
 You must have a folder named 'Thumbnail' and another named 'Video' on your desktop.
 If you have another location just change the path that the program searches for.
+You also must change the path that the program searches for.
+All you need to change is 'YOUR_USERNAME' and as long as you have the two folders on the desktop it should work perfectly.
 -
 You need to have pyautogui installed - it does not come preinstalled in python and must be installed through pip -